|

 INSTRUCTIONS

-I. Filial was the faith, unbounded the confidence, profound the
+I. Filial was the faith, unbounded the

-humility of this woman, and therefore, she received health also.
+woman and therefore she received health

-Learn from this, how pleasing to the Lord is faith, confidence and
+also.
+Learn from this, how pleasing to

-humility; let your prayer always be penetrated by these three virtues,
+let your prayer always be penetrated by

-and you will receive whatever you ask.
+whatever you ask.

 II.
 The devout Louis de Ponte